X-ray Fluorescence (XRF)

 The XRF sensor can only detect the possibility of PCB contamination.
 It detects chlorine, but it cannot differentiate between the two chlorine species.
 Therefore, if chlorine is found further tests must be conducted to determine if the chlorinated compounds are PCBs.

-Some states require that the user of an XRF device wear a dosimeter to measure the his/her radiation exposure.
+Some states require that the user of an XRF device wear a dosimeter to measure his/her radiation exposure.

 Applicability